christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     grandfather of Jesus ben Gamla/Gamaliel.
 -   Ptolemy XIII Theos Philopator = Gaius Octavius aka Emperor Gaius Julius Caesar Augustus, son of Julius Caesar and Berenice IV aka Alfidia (Cleopatra VII sister).
 -   Rabbi Akiva (c.
 50–135) = Epictetus (c.
 50–135)?
 Epictetus was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
 20–25 – died c.
 95).
 Epictetus had a Roman teacher named Gaius Musonius Rufus (c.
 20-30-died c.
 101) who was a Roman Stoic philosopher.
 Gaius Musonius Rufus was also a teacher of Dio Chrysostom (c.
 40 – c.
 115 AD).
 Josephus opened his book 'Jewish Wars' and 'History of the Jews' (Antiquities) by addressing them to: "kratistos (most excellent) Epaphroditus".
 Rabbi Akiva also likely took on the role of 'Paul the Apostle'.
 (Akiva and Epictetus were born and died on the same date, and Epictetus had a hand in writing the new testament.
 See: 'Epictetus and the New Testament' by Douglas Simmonds Sharp (1914)).
 Epicteus and Pilny the Younger were both in the same places at the same time; Rome, Nicopolis, and Bithynia-Pontus, and Pliny the Younger was a Roman administrator in Bithynia and Pontus at the same time Marcion was in Sinope.
+-   Zoroaster = Baruch ben Neriah.
+Scribe of Joshua the High Priest (possibly the same person).

 Definitions